What Are Fix and Flip Loans in California?

 Single-family homes remain most common.
 Small multifamily (2-4 units) provide higher margins for experienced investors.
 Unique properties (historic homes) require specialized contractors.
 Consider bank statement loans for contractor.

-Where Are Fix & Flip Loans Available in California?
+Where Are Fix and Flip Loans Available in California?

 We serve all 58 California counties.
 Each region has distinct renovation costs and profit margins - from $300K Central Valley starter homes to $2M coastal properties requiring jumbo loan amounts.